Petricora/Per-Jorners-Fallout-1-Walkthrough/README.md

-# Fallout 1 Walkthrough
+# Per Jorner's (modernized) Fallout 1 Walkthrough

 <p>A modernized copy of the excellent Fallout 1 walkthrough written by Per Jorner.
+No changes were made to the text itself.
 <p>This version also contains a backup of the original work should its source ever be lost.

 ---